ssg/TurkishId/README.md

 });
 ```

-The model binder package doesn't use localization yet, as I didn't figure out how I can support it.
-The
+The model binder package will use ASP.NET Core's model binding message providers.
+You can now localize them
-validation error message will be in English.
-Feel free to chime in for a potential solution.
+like how you do any other model binder.

 Performance
 ------------